-300 & 400-Level Courses
+300 & 400-LEVEL COURSES

-Courses designed mainly for students completing Honours or a Major in French Studies.
+Courses designed mainly for students completing the B.A.
+Honours or the B.A. in French, Literature, and Culture.
 These courses may also be taken by students enrolled in other programmes.

 The courses cover two main areas: